-In the most ideal class settings, mobile devices disappear into the background, like markers and whiteboards, pencil and paper – not because they’re not being used, but because they’re simply tools, a means to an end.
-The “end” can be any number of things: to gauge student understanding of a concept, to capture notes and ideas to be used and studied later, to calculate, to communicate, to express ideas.
+In the most ideal class settings, mobile devices disappear into the background, like markers and whiteboards, pencil and paper – not because they’re not being used, but because they’re simply tools.

 Lenny Gonzales By Doug Ward If you want to see a teacher fume, just bring up the topic of cell phones in class.
 Technology, especially social media and text messaging, competes for students’ attention as never before.
 When half of social media users say they check messages from bed, and 11 percent of those 25 […]

 Getty Over the last few months, there has been increased interest in using text-messaging at school.
 Although many schools do still have strict policies that forbid using cell phones in class, more are exploring ways to use text-messaging as a communication tool to bridge home and school.
 There’s also been an explosion in new tech […]

 Despite their ubiquity among students, mobile phones are still viewed as contraband in most classrooms.
 Students are told to turn their phones off, leave them in their lockers, or leave them at home.
 This response to what is arguably the most ubiquitous 1-to-1 computing device available in our schools today undoubtedly led many students to […]